cookietrash/CreditCard-Fraud-Detection-Model/README.md

 Link to Dataset: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data

-Download the file and change the file path in main accordingly
+Download the dataset and change the file path in main accordingly